Abhishek2533/trivia-game/README.md

-The problem Trivia game - A gamified application for SDGs solves Our project is helping in Bridging the Gap by:
+Trivia game - A gamified application for SDGs solves Our project is helping in Bridging the Gap by:

 Gamified application for